 The rule is that the former provider must accept the request, by indicating which portability window was chosen.
 Only in very restricted cases can the former provider refuse portability.
 The main concern will be to prevent any unwanted portability, which is why both the service providers involved have a particular responsibility in making sure that the person requesting portability is the legal subscriber of the contract associated to such number.

-Under the new rules implementing the revised European Framework of Communications, the right to portability was reinforced with the reduction of the porting deadline to one working day, a change that will come into force in September 2012.
+Under the new rules implementing the revised European Framework of Communications, the right to portability was reinforced with the reduction of the porting deadline to one working day in September 2012.

 3 Radio Spectrum